SumanThatReddyBoi/Upskill/README.md

 ### [Website] Random Password Generator
 Passwords have become a hastle to create these days, so this program aims to create a password between 6-20 charecters that is secure and random.
 This is to allow for optimum security for your needs.
 The program also comes with the password automatically hidden incase you are in a public place and do not want everyone to see your password, you can choose to hide it.
 This was built with HTML, CSS, TypeScript and JavaScript.

+### [Multifile] Authenticator App
+This python program utlitizes Google Authenticator to generate and authenticate a code, using the pyotp, qrcode and time files.
+This app checks for a code that is randomly generated on another device to be authenticated and can be utilized for varrious security applications.